pbfrandsen/CBA_genomics_workshop/03_Assembly_QC.md

 conda activate tidk
 ```

 Next, we're going to search for telomere sequences, using clade-specific telomere sequences.
 If you are using the sample data, this will be `Trichoptera`.
-However, I know some of you are analyzing other genomes and you might be able to find the clade in the documentation for [`tidk`](https://github.com/tolkit/telomeric-identifier).
+However, if, in the future, you analyze a different species, you might be able to find the clade in the documentation for [`tidk`](https://github.com/tolkit/telomeric-identifier).
 I know there are clade specific sets for `Lepidoptera`, `Hymenoptera`, and `Plecoptera`.
 If your clade isn't listed, you can try the closest related clade, or, alternatively, try to find the telomere sequence from an earlier publication and use `tidk search` instead of `tidk find`.

 `tidk` is pretty fast so you can just run it interactively.
 Here is an example command:

 ```
-tidk find -c Trichoptera -o arcto_tidk -d tidk_results arctopsyche.asm.p_ctg.fasta
+tidk find -c Trichoptera -o arcto_tidk -d tidk_results arctopsyche.asm.bp.p_ctg.fasta
 ```

-After the finding it finished, you can then make plots with:
+After telomere finding is complete, you can then make plots with:

 ```
 tidk plot -t tidk_results/arcto_tidk_telomeric_repeat_windows.tsv